pittcsc/pittcswiki/src/guides/zero-to-offer/index.md

 ---
-title: "Zero to Offer - Overview"
+title: "Zero to Offer"
+guides_blurb: "Zero to Offer is a 'course' aimed at arming students with the knowledge and confidence they need to land the internships they want.
+It is created by students that have done internships across the industry.
+These are a collection of notes and guides from that course!"
 redirect_from:
-	- /guides/zero-to-offer/intro
+	- /zero-to-offer/intro
 ---

 Zero to Offer is a Pitt CSC 'course' aimed at arming students with the knowledge and confidence they